What Can You Drink On a Carnivore Diet? (Full List)

 If You Do Drink Alcohol

-If you do decide to throw a few drinks back, there is a hierarchy on what’s better.
-Most diet advocates will say to stick to gluten-free hard liquors and don’t mix with mixers.
+If you decide to throw a few drinks back, there is a hierarchy on what’s better.
+Most diet and nutrition advocates will say to stick to gluten-free hard liquors and not mix your drinks with mixers.
 Keep it on ice or mix it with water.

 Mixers have copious amounts of sugar.